WiIs0n/Fuzzer/README.md

 Current Release: v0.1 (06.05.2020)

 # Foreword!
-This is my first program, if you have ideas how to improve it, write to me!
+This is my first program, if you have any idea about how to improve it or you find bug, please contact me!
 https://t.me/WiIIson

 # Overview
-This program made for automatical process fuzzing of parameters in big requests.
-The program finds changes in the length of the response when fuzzing and reports about it.
-For explotation this programm you need Python 3.
+This program is made for parameters fuzzing automation in big requests.
+The program finds changes in the response's length during fuzzing and informs the user about it.
+The script runs Python 3.

 # Operating Systems supported
 - Windows XP/7/8/10
 - GNU/Linux
 - MacOSX

-# What can tool?
+# What does the tool can?
 - Fuzzing POST parameters
 - Fuzzing POST parameters in JSON format
 - Fuzzing GET parameters